magicleap/MRTK-MagicLeapOne/README.md

     1. Set **Company Name** and **Product Name**.
     2. Under **Other Settings > Identification > Bundle Identifier**, enable **Override Default Bundle Identifier** to allow text entry.
     3. Set the **Bundle Identifier**.
 Make sure to use lowercase letters only. ex: *com.yourcompanyname.xxx*
     4. Under **Publishing Settings**, set the developer cert.
-You can generate a developer certificate by going to the [Publish](https://developer.magicleap.com/dashboard) section of the website and selecting certificates.
+You can generate a developer certificate by going to the [Publish](https://developer.magicleap.com/dashboard) section of the Magic Leap website and selecting certificates.

 ## Permissions
 1. For your application to have access certain Magic Leap features, you need to configure your project's permissions.
 In **Project Settings** window, navigate to **Magic Leap > Manifest Settings** and add the following privileges: